FreeLeh/docs/freedb/protocols.md

 Set the value of a `key` to the given `value`.

-The operation method should expects these parameters:
+The operation method should expect these parameters:

 | Parameter Name | Required | Remarks                       |
 | -------------- | -------- | ----------------------------- |